facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 └── schema.json
 ```

 You can see that the content of the `codegen/jni/react/renderer/components/RTNCenteredTextSpecs` looks similar to the files created by the iOS counterpart.
-The `Android.mk` and `CMakeList.txt` files configure the Fabric Component in the app, while the `RTNCenteredTextManagerDelegate.java` and `RTNCenteredTextManagerInterface.java` files are meant use in your manager.
+The `Android.mk` and `CMakeList.txt` files configure the Fabric Native Component in the app, while the `RTNCenteredTextManagerDelegate.java` and `RTNCenteredTextManagerInterface.java` files are meant use in your manager.

 See the [Codegen](./pillars-codegen) section for further details on the generated files.

 #### Write the Native Android Code

-The native code for the Android side of a Fabric Components requires three pieces:
+The native code for the Android side of a Fabric Native Components requires three pieces:

 1. A `RTNCenteredText.java` that represents the actual view.
 2. A `RTNCenteredTextManager.java` to instantiate the view.